matisojka/qqqa/README.md

 ## Philosophy

 qqqa is deliberately stateless.
 There is no long running session and no hidden conversation memory stored by the tool.
-Every run is independent and reproducible.
+Every run is mostly independent and reproducible.
+For maintaining a lowkey continuity you can use `"include_history": true` in the `config.json` (or choose to use history during the `qq --init` process).

 Why stateless is great: